 Minimum Wage: Federal

-- The Fair Labor Standards Act requires employers to pay all nonexempt employees at least the federal minimum wage (currently $7.25 an hour) for all hours worked.
-See Overview.
+- The Fair Labor Standards Act requires an employer to pay all nonexempt employees at least the federal minimum wage (currently $7.25 an hour) for all hours worked.
+See Minimum Wage Basics. f

-- Employers may make certain deductions that reduce an employee's pay but keep it above the minimum wage, as long as they are agreed upon by the employee.
+- An employer may make certain deductions that reduce an employee's pay but keep it above the minimum wage, as long as they are agreed to by the employee.
 See Deductions Above the Minimum Wage.

-- Employers may also reduce an employee's pay below the minimum wage under certain circumstances, such as when the employee receives tips or to cover taxes or court-ordered wage garnishments.
+- An employer may reduce an employee's pay below the minimum wage under certain circumstances, such as when the employee receives tips or to cover taxes or court-ordered wage garnishments.
 See Deductions Below the Minimum Wage.

 - Certain employees, such as students, workers with disabilities, apprentices, learners and messengers, may be paid less than the minimum wage.
 See Subminimum Wages.